rticommunity/rticonnextdds-logparser/Messages.md

 ### LP-5: Try to get key from unkeyed type
 The error happens when the user tries to get the key from a sample with an unkeyed type.
 Triggered by functions: `get_key_value`.

+### LP-7: Cannot delete topic before its ContentFilteredTopics
+The error happens when the user tries to delete a topic but this topic has ContentFilteredTopic still.
+Triggered by `delete_topic`.
+To fix the issue delete first the ContentFilteredTopics with `delete_contentfilteredtopic`.

+### LP-8: Cannot serialize sample
+Error returned from the serialize function of the type plugin.
+This usually means that the sample data does not fit in the defined type.
+For instance, it may happen trying to send sequences larger than specified.
+More information: https://community.rti.com/kb/are-unbounded-sequences-really-unbounded